google/flax/docs/design_notes/lift.md

 The reason for this choice is that there are many different transformations with various behaviors.
 For example: `vmap` has broadcasted and vectorized arguments, while `scan` has scan, carry, and broadcast arguments.
-A variable would have to define its behavior for all these transformations otherwise a `Module` would not be compatible with these tranformations.
+A variable would have to define its behavior for all these transformations otherwise a `Module` would not be compatible with these transformations.
 Or alternatively, we would have to make default decisions for how transformations are handled.
-However, this could lead to silent bugs becuase the behavior might not actually be valid given the users intent.
+However, this could lead to silent bugs because the behavior might not actually be valid given the users intent.

 The lift package also provides a general purpose `transform` which allows an arbitrary function to transforms a variable collection.
-This can be used to for example tie the weights in a tied autoencoder by transposing the weights.
+This can be used to for example tie the weights in a tied auto-encoder by transposing the weights.
-It is unclear whether a similair general purpose transform could be defined if lifting decisions were made at variable definition.
+It is unclear whether a similar general purpose transform could be defined if lifting decisions were made at variable definition.

 ### Linen